Chelonia Limited

 Q. Should I use a hydrophone or a POD?

-A. If you want to study the frequency spectrum of vocalisations use a hydrophone and suitably fast recording system.
+If you want to study the frequency spectrum of vocalisations, use a hydrophone and suitably fast recording system.
 You need a sampling rate at least three times the upper frequency of interest, preferably more.
-So porpoise clicks need 500k samples/s.
-On a 16 bit system this will require about 80 GB storage/day and you will need to find dedicated software to analyse these large volumes of data.
+So porpoise clicks, for example, need 500k sample/s.
+On a 16 bit system this will require about 80 GB storage/day and dedicated software to analyse these large volumes of data.

 Q. Can I test PODs by immersing them over the side of a boat in the presence of animals?